 Athens is said to have the largest collection of city street art in the world, and here it is nearly everywhere you look, emerging in the early 1990’s as a social-political voice.
 And while some unsightly ‘tagging’ graffiti dons some spaces, there’s some spectacular artwork to be found, especially within the Exarchia, Monastiraki and Psirri neighbourhoods.

 During my first visit to Athens, I took a tour with local street artist, Manolis who runs various street art walking tours.
 There’s a lot to learn about the Greek street art scene and being introduced to the key art works and learning the stories behind them is a good start to understanding the modern face of the city.
-You can read about my experience here.

 The Athens Riviera – Live the Island Life